skullface/protest.wtf/_resources/what-to-bring-to-protest.md

 * Cash, change, ID
 * Prescription glasses (NOT contact lenses, to avoid further chemical weapon irritation)
 * Permanent marker
-* Easy-access backpack or tote bag for all supplies
+* Easy access backpack or tote bag for all supplies
 * Sunscreen (oil-free, to avoid further chemical weapon irritation)

 At any protest, you should plan for the possibility of arrest or medical emergency.
 You will want to bring: